lukepate/merch_tracker/README.md

-Merch Tracker is a mobile reponsive app that allows artist and musicians to sign up, log in and catalog tours.
-Artist can seamlessly track merchandise sells, settlements and any other details for each individual date while also creating an archive of cities, venues and concert information.
+Merch Tracker is a mobile reponsive app that allows artist and musicians to sign up, log in and archive tours.
+Artist can seamlessly track merchandise sells, settlements and any other details for each individual date.

 <h2> Getting Started </h2>